-- Develop economic models and forecasts to inform policy decisions related to the blue economy and marine resource management. - Actively provide policy and technical advice and assistance to PICTs at a national level in areas related to statistical analysis of data related to marine resource economics. - Actively develop policy recommendations for blue economy, environment protection and sustainable use of marine resources. - Provide timely and accurate advice, and technical assistance to PICTs, on all matters relating to marine resource economics. - Ensure advice is provided through people-centred approach. - Monitor emerging economic and social trends internationally and in member countries and provide sound advice to management on issues which can affect regional policies, new proposals and current project implementation. - Collaborate with other professionals within SPC, including other economists, other CROP agencies and technical partners, including fisheries scientists, oceanographers, marine biologists, environmental scientists, economists and decision-makers, to develop comprehensive strategies for sustainable marine resource management.
+- Develop economic models and forecasts to inform policy decisions related to the blue economy and marine resource management. - Actively provide technical advice and assistance to PICTs at a national level in areas related to statistical analysis of data related to marine resource economics. - Provide insights based on behavioural economics on how incentives and ways in which people affected by a MSP will or won't comply with MSP regulations. - Work closely with legal advisers and management specialists to develop policy recommendations for blue economy, environment protection and sustainable use of marine resources. - Monitor emerging economic and social trends internationally and in member countries and provide sound advice to management on issues which can affect regional policies, new proposals and current project implementation.